Skip to main content

 Great Blue Heron

-My mission is to lead, inspire, and champion communities of civility, inclusion, and belonging around the world so that all humans, creatures, and elements of the earth may prosper.
+My life mission is to lead, inspire, and champion communities of civility and connection around the world so that all may prosper and thrive.

-Civility is showing authentic respect for others requiring time, presence, a willingness to engage in genuine discourse, and an intention to seek common ground.
-Ultimately, civility is a choice—a decision made every day with each encounter and interaction.
-Civility is showing respect for the dignity, perspectives, and well-being of others.
+Ultimately, acting with civility is a choice—a decision made every day with each encounter and interaction by showing respect for the dignity, perspectives, and well-being of others.
 It is not enough to be ‘merely civil’—in other words, to sit silently and politely by, or failing to act when action is warranted.
 True civility means choosing to engage respectfully when contrary opinions or opposing views are expressed, speaking up and supporting others, acting with an intent to promote understanding and meaningful connections.
-Civility helps to create work and learning environments where all members are valued and can be productive and helps foster a milieu where inclusion, diversity, and equity thrive.
+Civility helps to create work and learning environments where all members are valued and can be productive and helps foster a milieu where respect and connection thrive.

-This site provides a useful venue for civility ‘matters’ such as practical resources, scientific research, and innovative ideas to foster civility in workplaces and communities.
-Civility ‘matters’ because treating one another with respect is requisite to effective communication, community building, and finding common ground.
+This site provides a useful venue for civility ‘matters’ such as practical resources, scientific research, and innovative ideas to foster civility in workplaces, learning environments, and communities.
+Civility ‘matters’ because treating one another with respect is essential for effective communication, community building, fostering trust and psychological safety, and building high-performing teams.
 Without civility, we miss opportunities to really listen and understand others’ points of view.
-Civility is not equivalent to censorship, but instead is needed to bring decorum to discourse and respect to disagreements.
+Civility is not equivalent to censorship; rather, it brings decorum to discourse and respect to disagreement.

 Dr. Cynthia Clark

 Dr. Clark is an award-winning tenured professor, professor emeritus at Boise State University, and the Founder of Civility Matters™.
-She is a licensed registered nurse with more than 35 years of experience in health care practice and academic settings.
-As a clinician, she specialized in adolescent mental health, substance abuse recovery, and suicide and violence prevention.
+She is a licensed registered nurse with more than 40 years of experience in health care practice and academic settings.
+As a nurse/therapist, she specialized in adolescent and family behavioral health, substance abuse recovery, and suicide and violence prevention.
+For 20 years, she taught a variety of nursing courses, achieving the academic rank of tenured full professor.
 She is a leading expert in fostering civility and healthy work environments around the globe.
 Her groundbreaking work on fostering civility has brought national and international attention to the controversial issues of incivility in academic and work environments.
 Her theory-driven interventions, empirical measurements, theoretical models, and reflective assessments provide “best practices” to prevent, measure, and address uncivil behavior and to create healthy workplaces.
 Her keynote addresses, workshops, and seminars are highly acclaimed, custom designed, relevant, interactive, and thoroughly engaging.

 Back To Top